github/codeql/docs/codeql/codeql-cli/analyzing-databases-with-the-codeql-cli.rst

      - with an optional version range
      - with an optional path to a query, directory, or query suite inside the pack

-  If omitted, the default query suite for the language of the database being analyzed will be used.
-For the complete syntax of query specifiers, see the :ref:`examples <specifying-which-queries>` below.
+  If omitted, the default query suite for the language of the analyzed database will be used.
+For the complete syntax of query specifiers, see :ref:`"Specifying which queries to run in a CodeQL pack"<specifying-which-queries>`.

 - ``--sarif-category``: an identifying category for the results.
 Used when you want to upload more than one set of results for a commit.